ferrumnet/yellowpaper/YELLOWPAPER.md

 This protocol eliminates the ability of an ally to influence the adversary selection process.
 Even an ally with an infinite number of of potential candidates cannot search for a winning adversary.

+#### Adversary Pool

+To improve the speed of HASA algorithm, we can have a pool of adversaries ready for a given task with their private secret and public hash.
+We first construct *p* pools as follows:

+- One user submits a request to start pools.
+Only one pool request can run on the network at each time.
+- Other users register to be part of the adversary pool by publishing the hash of a random secret.
+- The registry closes after a timeout such as 24 hours.
+Transactions are considered in the timeout period if both their submission time and approval time are within the timeout.
+- All the participants from the registry are chosen in groups of 5 by creating a hash from the whole registry public addresses, then selecting the address with closest Hamming Distance from this hash.
+- Every other participant is selected by including the secret of the new address selected as a group member and finding the new closest address to the new hash.

+Pools are uniform representation of the whole network, so for an adversary to be able to control majority in a pool, they need to control more than $50%$ of the adversaries.
+However, there is a risk where an adversary with many adversaries addresses can have 3 adversaries in a 5 address pool.
+If he is willing to spend a lot of compute power, he can search for a transaction such that it's hash is closest the compromised pool.
+To prevent this situation, we propose the following pool selection algorithms:

+- User submits a transaction
+- The pool with hash closest to the transaction hash (hamming distance) is selected.
+- Members of the pool release a random secret.
+- A new pool is selected by hashing the random secrets with the transaction hash.

+As long as there is at least one honest adversary in the pool, the new pool will be randomly selected.
+This method also ensures that the adversaries are live and ready for the task.
+In this model the adversary should compromise at least all 5 members of the pool and 3 members of a second pool.

 ### Policed Adversarial Swap

 We propose Policed Adversarial Swap (PAS) to improve the security of MSDC and reduce the number of cops required for safer value import transactions.
 The PAS algorithm for value import is as follows: